Kimbsy/y-combinator-animation/high-level.md

 - practice, time it
 - practice with second screen, presentation mode, tabbing out to animations
 - start cutting it down to 20 minutes

+# feeback

+- currently 14 minutes, need to slow down, pause for jokes

+- stay on recap slide for beautiful summary